rocket4321/nmap_tracker/README.md

 -- this is possible since the user can define any mac address in the config for localhost, so does this need to be blocked at startup?

 >> Nmap results return could also be getting stalled by a single host or subnet, so recommending for users to define seperate instances of nmap device tracker for seperate subnets or for sporatic network responsiveness.
 Each device_tracker instance translates a different nmap process that could be either succeed or fail.
 It's defined in the user's config how each group is segmented, but multiple host line definitions are combined to a single process call for each nmap device tracker instance.

->> Furthermore, by default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.

 >> Other failure causes could simply be resource limitations, such as local computing hardware, network delays/errors, wifi reception...
 If a nmap scan can't complete in enough time that a device is subsequently marked 'not_home', it then would only to be toggled back to 'home' when the scan completed.
 All this definitely would imply either a timing or resource bottleneck.